About the eye examination

 - Tonometry (for at risk groups)

 - Optical Coherence Tomography (OCT) and Retinal photography (at request)

-Since the eye examination is a very important health check we do have good links with our local Doctor’s Practices and Medical Centres to co-manage your health check.
+Since the eye examination is a very important health check we do have good links with our local Doctor’s Practices and Private and NHS Medical Centres to co-manage your health check.
 This gives a valuable eye history profile for the Doctor making sure you have continuity and a record which is updated every visit to monitor your eye’s health over time.

 In addition to the eye examination we are able to offer needs driven procedures which may be chargeable, please contact the practice for details.

 As you can appreciate a full eye examination can take around 60 minutes depending on the individual.
 If dispensing is required then please allow an additional 45 minutes or so for a relaxed informative spectacle choice.

 The practice provides free NHS eye examinations.
 You are entitled to a free NHS eye examination if you are:

 - Under 19 and in full time education